 NHTSA stated in the notice that although there have been several highly publicized incidents of schoolchildren being struck, sometimes fatally, by motorists illegally passing a school bus and the National Association of State Directors of Pupil Transportation Services (NASDPTS) annual stop-arm survey continually showing a high incidence of illegal passing violations, there hasn’t been a national survey that assesses driver knowledge of laws related to passing school buses.

 “The findings from this proposed collection of information will assist NHTSA in designing, targeting, and implementing programs intended to mitigate illegal passing of school buses on the roadways and to provide data to states, localities, and law enforcement agencies that will aid in their efforts to reduce crashes and injuries due to illegal school bus passing,” the notice states.

-NASDPTS has notified NHTSA that it supports the initiative and is encouraging its members to comment on it, Charlie Hood, NASDPTS's executive editor wrote in an email message to the association's members on Sunday.
+NASDPTS has notified NHTSA that it supports the initiative and is encouraging its members to comment on it, Charlie Hood, NASDPTS's executive director wrote in an email message to the association's members on Sunday.
 Comments on the collection of information for the proposed studies will be accepted through Sept.
 15.